FAQ’s

 My qualification is in integrative counselling and psychotherapy - so both!
 I use the words interchangably.

-I work at the Sheffield Wellness Centre, on Abbeydale Road, in Sheffield S7.
+I work from Brookfield Yard, S7 1DG, it’s just off Abbeydale Road.
 The building is easy to find and access by car, bike, bus or on foot.
 Free parking is available on nearby streets.
-Before we meet I will send you clear instructions, with photos, of how to find it.
+You can see pictures of it here and see a video here

 Do you work online or on the phone?